ZoltanTabi/MicroserviceSample/docs/KubernetesExp.md

 # Kubernetes YAML Files Explanation

-This document provides an explanation of the two YAML files located in the `K8S` folder.
+This document provides an explanation of the YAML files located in the `K8S` folder.

 ## 1. `deployment.yaml`